 What do reflux and colic have in common?

 Reflux is fairly well understood.
 Simple reflux occurs when the stomach contents are regurgitated into the mouth or projectile vomited.
-Silent reflux occurs when the partially digested food and stomach acid remain within the oesophagus so there aren’t really any visible symptoms of the condition but it can be painful.
+Silent reflux occurs when the partially digested food and stomach acid remain within the oesophagus so there aren’t really any visible symptoms of the condition, but it can be very painful for babies and cause hours of crying.

 In humans, a properly functioning sphincter muscle normally allows food to pass into the stomach but then keeps that food and stomach acid from rising back up into the oesophagus while also opening to allow swallowed air and gas to be released through burping.
 We know that babies are prone to reflux because this muscle is underdeveloped.
 Babies have an immature digestive system.